Relativistic mass and modern physics: Mass, cocycles, and central extensions

 and

-This is a total time derivative if and only if $\frac{dL}{dv^2}$ is a constant.
-Therefore, we can write the Lagrangian as follows
+This is a total time derivative if and only if $dL/dv^2$ is a constant.
+Therefore we can write the Lagrangian as

-Once again, the derivation makes it clear that the mass $m$ is a Galilean invariant quantity independent of velocity.
+Once again, the derivation makes it clear that the mass $m$ is a Galilean-invariant quantity, independent of velocity.

-However, unlike the relativistic case, only quasi-invariance of the Lagrangian is required under Galilei transformations (that the variation of the Lagrangian should be a total time derivative).
+However, unlike the relativistic case, only quasi-invariance of the Lagrangian is required under Galilei transformations (i.e., that the variation of the Lagrangian should be a total time derivative).
 Why such a difference?
-It is not that we can not find the Lagrangian which is invariant under Galilean transformations (\ref{eq14}).
+It is not that we cannot find a Lagrangian that is invariant under Galilean transformations (\ref{eq14}).
 We can.
-Just adding a total time derivative to the Lagrangian (\ref{eq15}) we get the Lagrangian $\tilde L$ which is evidently invariant under the Galilean boosts \cite{26}:
+Just adding a total time derivative to the Lagrangian (\ref{eq15}), we get a Lagrangian $\tilde L$ that is evidently invariant under Galilean boosts \cite{26}:

 Of course, $\tilde L$ explicitly depends on $\vec{r}$ and $t$.
-But this fact, contrary to what is claimed in \cite{27}, does not mean a violation of space-time homogeneity.
-Under space-time translations
+But this fact, contrary to what is claimed in Ref.~\cite{27}, does not mean a violation of space-time homogeneity.
+Under space-time translations,

 the variation of $\tilde L$ is